Boys learn differently - Trinity-Pawling knows this better than any other school.

 What sports does Trinity-Pawling School offer?

-Trinity-Pawling School offers 18 interscholastic sports: Alpine Skiing, Baseball, Basketball, Cross Country, Cross Country Running, Football, Golf, Ice Hockey, Lacrosse, Mountain Biking, Soccer, Softball, Squash, Tennis, Track, Track and Field, Ultimate Frisbee and Wrestling.
+Trinity-Pawling School offers 17 interscholastic sports: Baseball, Basketball, Cross Country, Cross Country Running, Football, Golf, Ice Hockey, Lacrosse, Mountain Biking, Soccer, Softball, Squash, Tennis, Track, Track and Field, Ultimate Frisbee and Wrestling.

 What is Trinity-Pawling School's ranking?